Nikki Blonsky: Personal life

+Legal issues

 In July 2008, Blonsky and her parents were involved in an aggravated confrontation with the family of Bianca Golden, a former contestant on America's Next Top Model, at the Providenciales International Airport in Turks and Caicos over saved seats in the airport departure lounge.
 Golden and Blonsky were charged with actual bodily harm and Blonsky's father with grievous bodily harm, a felony.
 That December, the charges against Blonsky and Golden were dropped.
 It has been alleged by Golden that the altercation was racially motivated and involved racist remarks, but this is vehemently denied by Blonsky, who remarked in an Instagram story: "I am deeply saddened and hurt to hear I have been wrongly accused of ever having anything other than love in my heart for someone of a different race, when that couldn't be further from the truth".